Who We Are

 - We help enable patients to live as actively as possible and enable the family to cope throughout the patient’s illness

-- We provide day services at Trimar Hospice in Weymouth, Joseph Weld Hospice in Dorchester, Yeatman Hospital in Sherborne, and in Blandford and Bridport Community Hospitals
+- We provide day services at Trimar Hospice in Weymouth, Joseph Weld Hospice in Dorchester, Westminster Memorial Hospital in Shaftesbury, and in Blandford and Bridport Community Hospitals

 - Our services also include physiotherapy, occupational therapy, chaplaincy, complementary therapy and creative arts, together with child and family support and bereavement care.